splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-pingdom-integration.rst

 *The Routing Key* (+$routing_key) can be used to route an email endpoint- initiated incident to a specific team or teams within Splunk.
-You will want to be sure to replace $routing_key within the Email endpoint address with a valid routing_key found within your Splunk On-Call instance.
+Replace $routing_key within the Email endpoint address with a valid routing_key found in your Splunk On-Call instance.

 In Pingdom (Email)

 Navigate to *Users and Teams* in the side-menu of Pingdom and select *Users*.

-In the upper right corner, select '\ *Add User'*.
-When creating the new Splunk On-Call user make sure to select, next to *Alert recipients*, *Contact; can only receive alerts*.
+Select '\ *Add User'*.
+When creating the new
+Splunk On-Call user make sure to select, next to *Alert recipients*, *Contact; can only receive alerts*.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-12.28.04-PM-1.png
    :alt: Add user or contact menu

 Next, under contact details, give your contact a name.
-We suggest giving the contact a name that will be intuitive to where the alert will be sent (that is, to Splunk).
+Give the contact a name that makes sense for the alert destination (such as Splunk).
 Then paste the Splunk On-Call Pingdom Email endpoint into the contact method.
-Save the user by clicking *Add User*.
+Save the user by clicking :guilabel:`Add User`.

 .. image:: /_images/spoc/Screen_Shot_2019-10-09_at_12_31_46_PM.png
    :alt: Adding a contact name

-Now under Experience Monitoring, you can add your new contact to your desired checks.
-You can add the user to your desired checks by editing a check and selecting your user for '*Who to alert?*'.
-Once selected and saved, this check will alert your Splunk On-Call email endpoint.
+Now under Experience Monitoring, add your new contact to your desired checks.

+You add the user to your desired checks by editing a check and selecting that user for '*Who to alert?*'.
+Once selected and saved, this check alerts your Splunk On-Call email endpoint.

 .. image:: /_images/spoc/Screen-Shot-2019-10-09-at-12.38.25-PM.png
    :alt: Associating alert checks with a new contact